-Source: Beckley VA Medical Center (received December 6, 2017)
+Source: VA Hudson Valley Health Care System (received October 23, 2017)

-To help assess engagement of Facility executive leadership, the OIG interviewed the Director, Chief of Staff, ADPCS, and Associate Director regarding their knowledge of various metrics and their involvement and support of actions to improve or sustain performance.
+To help assess engagement of Facility executive leadership, the OIG interviewed the Director, Chief of Staff, ADPCS, and Associate Director regarding their knowledge of various metrics and involvement and support of actions to improve or sustain performance.

-Individual interviews were conducted, with the exception of the Chief of Staff and Associate Director where the previous acting staff for those positions also participated.
-The executive leaders generally were able to speak knowledgeably about actions taken during the previous 12 months in order to maintain or improve performance, employee and patient survey results, and selected Strategic Analytics for Improvement and Learning (SAIL) metrics.
+In individual interviews, these executive leaders generally were able to speak knowledgeably about actions taken during the previous 12 months in order to maintain or improve performance, employee and patient survey results, and selected Strategic Analytics for Improvement and Learning (SAIL) metrics.
 These are discussed more fully below.

 The leaders are also engaged in monitoring patient safety and care through formal mechanisms.
-They are members of the Executive Committee of the Governing Body, which tracks, trends, and monitors quality of care and patient outcomes.
+They are members of the Facility's Executive Governance Board, which tracks, trends, and monitors quality of care and patient outcomes.
 The Director serves as the Chairperson with the authority and responsibility to establish policy, maintain quality care standards, and perform organizational management and strategic planning.
-The Executive Committee of the Governing Body oversees various working committees, such as the Clinical Executive Board and Quality Leadership Council.
-The Director also serves as chairperson of the Quality Leadership Council where clinical and administrative metrics are reported and implemented actions are followed to closure.
+The Executive Governance Board also oversees various working committees, such as the Medical Staff Executive, Administrative Executive, and the Nurse Executive Councils.
 See Figure 4.